Dajun-Lin/Dajun-Lin.github.io/_teaching/teaching.md

 Lead various undergraduate discussion sessions in economics ranging from entry level class like principle of microeconomics to advanced topics like environmental economics.

-The table below shows all the classes I havve been a gradute teaching assistant for, sorted by course number:
+The table below shows all the classes I have been a gradute teaching assistant for, sorted by course number:

 |Class name | Year |
 |---|---|